Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Bar to track width

-Powder-coated aluminium bar + stainless bolt
+Powder-coated aluminum bar + stainless bolt

 Two-device: track bar prevents sliding; keyed bolt prevents lift-off